hdebernardi/gmailautolabel1/README.md

 ### Running mailautolabel

-At this point you should be able to run the script :
-  - python3 mailautolabel/mail_extractor.py
+- cd mailautolabel
-    - --extractor [imap or gmail, default gmail]
-  - python3 mailautolabel/mail_labelizer.py
+- python3 main.py
-    - --user-interface

 The first connection will open a logging page in your web browser.
 Connect to your gmail account and autorize the application.

+### Running tests

+- cd mailautolabel
+- python3 -m unittest -v tests.nom_du_test